projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

    -  Characters are read from this sbuf and put to rxFIFO, triggered by vuart_console_rx_chars

-   -  A virtual interrupt is sent to SOS, triggered by a read from SOS.
-Characters in rxFIFO are sent to SOS by emulation of read of register UART16550_RBR
+   -  A virtual interrupt is sent to Service VM, triggered by a read from Service VM.
+Characters in rxFIFO are sent to Service VM by emulation of read of register UART16550_RBR

 -  TX flow: